In This Section

 The Institute offers the six courses and examinations required for Senior Member status within NATA as well as the Judaic coursework and exams required for the Fellow in Temple Administration certification.

 This is a great way to further your career as a professional Temple Executive Director/Administrator!

 The Institute Courses include Management and Judaic subjects.
 View the Course Outline.

-Management Courses and Exams required for NATA Senior Membership:
+Management Courses and Exams required for NATA Senior Membership status are:

 Additional Courses and Exams offered at the Institute required for FTA Certification: